elinlyze/md2dom/README.md

 # md2dom — From Markdown to Clean, Shareable HTML

 ## Disclaimer
-This project makes use of [marked.js](https://marked.js.org/) loaded via CDN and some browser-native JavaScript tools.
+This project makes use of [marked.js](https://marked.js.org/) (included in ./lib/) and some browser-native JavaScript tools.

 ## Overview
 **md2dom** is a lightweight, browser-based tool that converts Markdown into clean, self-contained HTML.